aml-org/aml-spec/dialects.md

 ]
 ```

-The rules for defining key-value nesting are the following:

-* Nodes with at least two properties can be used as ranges for properties defining key-value nesting.

-* Mandatory properties in the range node must be defined as either `mapKey` or `mapValue`.
-Additional non-mandatory
-properties will not be parsed.
+##### Validation of nesting with value mapping
+Failing to meet the following conditions will raise a **violation** in the _dialect definition_:
+* Only property mappings with literal ranges can be defined as _value-mapped property mapping_ (`allowMultiple: true` is accepted)

-* `mapValue` can only be defined is `mapKey` is defined
+* The `mapValue` facet can only be defined if `mapKey` is defined (and valid) as well
+* The value of the `mapValue` facet should match some property mapping in the _range node mapping_ by its name
+* The value of the `mapValue` facet cannot match the same property mapping as the `mapKey` facet
+* Mandatory property mappings in the _range node mapping_ must be either _key-mapped_ or _value-mapped_ property mappings

-* Only properties with literal ranges can be defined as `mapKey`
+* Union node mappings cannot be defined as _range node mappings_ with key-value nesting

-Failing to meet these requirements will result in violations

-Bear in mind the following considerations:

-* This change is merely syntactical; neither the parsed graph for the dialect instance nor the SHACL semantics for the
-constraint will be affected by the change.
+### Some considerations for nesting & further validations

-* The range of the property defining the nesting will allow multiple objects in its value (defaults to
+* The range of the _source property mapping_ will allow multiple objects in its value (defaults to `allowMultiple: true`).
-`allowMultiple: true`)
+Setting the `allowMultiple` facet to `false` will result in a **violation** in the dialect definition.
+* When mapping both key and value, additional non-mandatory property mappings which are neither _key-mapped_ nor
+_value-mapped_ will not be parsed.
+This is valid behavior.
+Nevertheless these scenarios should result in a **warning**
+in the dialect definition to prevent undesired behaviors.
+* _Value-mapped property mappings_ allow only scalar ranges.
+Other modeling alternatives are should be used when a
+map is needed as the range of a _value-mapped property mapping_, like extracting a new node mapping and using only
+_key-mapped property mappings_.
+* Unions are allowed only when defining _key-mapped properties_.
+Unions allow to unify different node mapping structures
+into a single one.
+When defining both _key-mapped_ and _value-mapped_ property mappings the structure for every value
+of the _source property mapping_ shares the same structure `key:value` (since _value-mapped property mappings_ have literal
+ranges).

 ## Unions